 13. Tech Savvy Mama

 The takeaway?
 Build trust and authority.
 Whether your blog is about parenting, cooking, pets, fishing, DIY, or anything around — give reasons why someone should listen to you.
+This is definitely one of the best about me examples for website to consider while coming up with your ideas.

 The lesson here is clear; even though your About page is about you, include the audience in it so that they feel welcomed to be a part of your blog.

 Jared uses a third-person approach to describe his profession and passion.
 The whole page is simple, short, and to the point.
 A little amusing element is used to keep us reading, “as anyone cares.”
+So, you can use their idea as an about me page template to find something that suits your website.

-It helps in expressing the personality of the brand.
+Just like in other good about me pages, it helps in expressing the personality of the brand.
 The takeaway here is to keep it simple, and if you prefer or if it fits with the theme of your blog, you can use a third-person approach.
 It feels more credible and professional.

 Notice, even though the food blogging niche is supersaturated, Nagi still makes herself stand out by speaking her unique values: “Recipe Tin Eats is a food blog with exciting new ideas for fast meals with everyday ingredients.”